A theory for combinations of risk measures

 where $\gamma_f:\mathcal{V}\rightarrow\mathbb{R}_+\cup\{\infty\}$ is defined as

-\end{Lmm} \begin{proof} The fact that \eqref{eq:convf} possesses Monotonicty, Translation Invariance, Convexity and Fatou continuity is straightforward.
-For the only if direction, one can understand $f(R)$ as $\pi(-R)$, where $\pi$ is a Fatou continuous convex risk measure on $K^\infty$.
+\end{Lmm} \begin{proof} The fact that \eqref{eq:convf} possesses [M], [TI] and [C] is straightforward.
+For the only if direction, one can understand $f(R)$ as $\pi(-R)$, where $\pi$ is a convex risk measure on $K^\infty$.
 Note that it is finite.
-Thus, from Theorem 4.22 of \cite{Follmer2016}, which is similar to Theorem \ref{the:dual} but without a base probability, and $f(R)=\infty$ for any $R\in K^\infty\backslash\mathcal{X}$ we have that
+Thus, from Theorem 4.16 in \cite{Follmer2016} applied to $K^\infty$, and $f(R)=\infty$ for any $R\in K^\infty\backslash\mathcal{X}$ we have that

 \end{proof}